Detailed Programmes

 Introduction by Adrian Schmid, President Swiss Democracy Foundation

 Which role can direct democracy play in building an ecological society?
-In particular, how can we guide the flow of money through voting in such a way that it is ecologically consistent?
+In particular, how can we implement democratic checks on money flows to make them consistent with our ecological goals?
 The direct-democratic introduction of an unconditional basic income could be an example.
 It would result in nobody having to do work that is superfluous or even harmful.
 Everyone could develop their skills in a meaningful way and use them to shape society.
 How can the basic income be financed?

 In this panel, political scientists present their recent findings on the functioning of direct democracy in Switzerland and discuss them with the public.